October Session Enrollment is NOW OPEN!

 We are very excited to share we have added a new class to our weekly line up!
 Join Nikki Tuesdays at 10:30 am, learn more and enroll!

-Join us at the next Yoga IN the Vines at Whiskey Hill Winery!
+Join us at the last Yoga IN the Vines of 2016

 When a baby is born we are moved by the gift that child receives, life.
 Somewhere along the way, this gift is taken for granted and sometimes worse, unacknowledged.
 I'm going to share with you why we should live each day with the eyes of a newborn and never be afraid to ask someone’s age.
 Plus, why you should always say, with gusto, how many glorious years you have been gifted.

 My first yoga class was in college.
 A single PE credit that seemed more ‘approachable’ than running, or anything else on the list.
 I was directed to purchase a little deck of yoga cards with basic stick figures in various positions.
 I do not recall if these cards had directions on the front or the back.
 I shuffled through that deck of cards trying to visually memorize the shapes of poses.